knighthat/GraveKeeper/README.md

 ## Usage

-The ***Grave Keeper*** plugin does not require any per-installation steps except for assigning permissions to users to use it properly.<br>
+The ***Grave Keeper*** plugin does not require any pre-installation steps except for assigning permissions to users to use it properly.<br>
 Player's "grave" will be created upon death in order to preserve his/her inventory and experience point until said owner retrieve it.<br>